zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/Roadmap-web-dev.md

         - Good for studying with strict deadline
         - Focus on building or strengthening the neurological pathways along the way
         - If there is something that really could be reoccuring, then take some notes.
-      - Progress: Slot --> Ending
+      - Progress: Page-Specific Transitions 3:34:41/5hrs
       - Resource for recap
         - Nuxt.js
           - [Repo](https://github.com/sdras/nuxt-type)